vmaragulova3/bluetooth_lock_sys/README.md

 https://support.google.com/mail/answer/185833?hl=en

 Configure the email block with your email address and the newly generated app password, leave both checkboxes checked, use port 465, and set the server to smtp.gmail.com.

+Finally, set the Take Photo Node to Buffered Mode so that the picture goes straight into the email as an attatchment.

 # Tests